The 6 Best Bar Trends From 2020-2023

 “Speed behind a bar is essential, especially right now when there’s a huge staffing crisis across the country,” says Cat Cannon, Chief Operating Officer at Mindful Hospitality Group, a bar consulting, education, and events company that specializes in staffing, education, and helping bars elevate their cocktail menus.
 Cannon also opened her own bar, St. Clair Social, in Pittsburgh, Pennsylvania, last August.
 “You have [fewer] people on staff at one time, but [your consumers] are raring to go, so you’re taking care of people all the time.
 With [cocktails on tap] you do all the prep on the backend, so bartenders just have to pour and go.
 The faster you get drinks in peoples’ hands, the more money is on the table.
 The quicker people drink, the more they’ll drink, and the happier they’ll be.
 It’s a win-win-win for everybody.”

-Similarly, canned cocktails are safer to serve and are perfect for customers on the go who want to take their drinks outside to a picnic, barbecue, or whatever else.
+Similarly, canned cocktails are perfect for customers on the go who want to take their drinks outside to a picnic, barbecue, or whatever else.

-Growler Fills - At the bar, draft drinks are king.
+At the bar, draft drinks are king.
 It’s where businesses make the best margins.
 Even though Chan’s can sales rose thirty percent during the pandemic, he said the margins weren’t great, giving him just enough revenue to stay afloat.
-Instead he pushed growlers.
+Instead, he pushed growlers.

-Together with Myers from The Good Hop and Ruben Dominguez, the General Manager at The Trappist, Chan started a three-way growler program.
+Together with Myers from The Good Hop and Ruben Dominguez, general manager at The Trappist, Chan started a three-way growler program.
 Buying a $6, 32-oz growler earned a customer the chance to fill up on beer from any of the three locations.

 “We all just wanted to move more draft… because draft is where you make money,” says Chan.
 “Before COVID, the three of us were going to brew a beer together as a way to bring people from one spot to another, then COVID happened.
 We decided this could be the collab we wanted to do.”